CSC207-UofT/course-project-professional-speedrunners/phase2/design_document.md

 #### What had worked well

-Throughout the process of developing our program there are two things that worked out well for us and they are listed below:
+Throughout the process of developing our program there are two things that worked out well for us, and they are listed below:

 -   Spring framework allowed us to implement many functionalities, such as data persistence, without having to write too much code ourselves.